-- 5. How is each child's progress shared with parents and carers, including guidance on how their learning can be supported at home?
-You will regularly be invited in to school to discuss your child's progress and receive written reports.
+5. How is each child's progress shared with parents and carers, including guidance on how their learning can be supported at home?

+You will regularly be invited to discuss your child's progress and receive written reports.
 If you have any worries or concerns you will always be welcome to make an appointment to discuss them with your child's teacher (in the first instance) or, following this, the SEND team if necessary.
 Appropriate homework will be sent home for all children to share with their parents, as well as daily reading practice.
+Curriculum leaflets detailing the learning for each year group will be sent to you and displayed on the school website each half term.

-Curriculum - 6.
-How does the school work to ensure that children are safe and well cared for?
+6. How does the school work to ensure that children are safe and well cared for?